t-mart/wap/README.rst

 ****************************

 *wap* is a reimagining of how developers create addons.
-The most popular current solution in this space is probably the `BigWigsMods/packager <https://github.com/BigWigsMods/packager>`_ project.
-While I do think they've done some excellent work (and I think they are just improving on prior conventions), there are some pain points:
+The most popular current solution is probably the `packager <https://github.com/BigWigsMods/packager>`_ project, I think there are some design flaws that needed revisiting.
+Namely, it:

-- Substitution directives (e.g. ``--@keyword@``) are
+- Encourages the use substitution directives (e.g. ``--@keyword@``) to solve problems, which are:

   * difficult to read, write, and maintain
   * slow to process (some of my builds take
     `7+ minutes at this step <https://github.com/t-mart/ItemVersion/runs/1864902187>`_!)
   * impossible to run `static analysis <https://github.com/mpeterv/luacheck>`_ on

-- Dependencies (``externals``) should not be source code repositories
+- Conflates for dependencies (``externals``) and source code repositories.
+They are not the same thing.

-- The complexity of the program has outgrown the Bash scripting language and is therefore difficult to read, write and maintain.
+- Presumes your entire repository should be packaged up, which is awkward and heavy-handed for most modern projects and requires ``ignore``-ing many files.
+- Mandates the use of certain version control processes, which are inaccessible for beginning developers.
+- Reads its configuration from several files (``.pkgmeta`` and ``.toc`` files).

 Why not implement/support substitution directives like ``--@retail@``?
 *************************************************************************

-Let's compare two examples, one using substitution directives and one using the WoW API:
+Let's compare two examples:

+**With substitution directives**

 .. code-block:: lua